-Checklist when your version of Microsoft Office will stop getting security bug and software bug fixes, what Microsoft calls the end of support.
+When will your version of Microsoft Office stop getting security bug and software bug fixes, what Microsoft calls the “end of support“.
 This is important because software updates are necessary for Office apps.
-Mainly because outdated versions are more vulnerable to hackers, particularly in the case of opening malicious
+Mainly because outdated versions are more vulnerable to hackers, particularly in the case of opening malicious emails,

 How to prevent Microsoft from pushing a change from classic Outlook for Windows to their new and incomplete Outlook (new).
 Microsoft is pushing customers to use Outlook (new) even though the software doesn’t have basic features like proper offline support or interactions between mailboxes.
 New Outlook also has a serious